 How do writers make characters into people we can empathize with and understand?
 One way is through the use of characterization.
 But what is characterization?
-We’re going to answer that question by looking at examples from Kill Bill and The Social Network, and by listening to the perspective of some of the world’s most foremost writers.
+We’re going to answer that question by looking at example from Kill Bill, and by listening to the perspective of some of the world’s most foremost writers.
 But before we get into the examples, let’s review what makes direct characterization different from indirect characterization.

 What Does Characterization Mean